ojudz08/ojudz08/README.md

 Hey!
 My name is Oj and I've been a python programmer for almost 2 years.

-If you can make your tasks easier, why not automate?
-I do love
+If you can make your life easier, why not automate?!
+I'm a self-starter programmer and always think of outside of a box.

+I have a bachelor's degree in Applied Physics and hopefully finish my master's degree in Financial Engineering this year.
+I am a number person and have 4+ years experience data crunching and data analysis.
+I previously worked as blockchain community manager in a start-up company and worked as specialist providing technical support to quants in one of the top US investment firms.

-🔭 I’m currently working on a web scraping script to crawl news articles using scrapy, selenium and beautifulsoup.
+🔭 I’m currently working on creating a web scraping script for my master's thesis to parse news articles.

 <!--
 **ojudz08/ojudz08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.